 Jim is a Lecturer in Law at the University of Chicago Law School and an Adjunct Professor at the Northwestern University Pritzker School of Law and Northwestern University Feinberg School of Medicine.
 He is also a member of the ICC Commission on Intellectual Property and the US Council for International Business Intellectual Property Committee.

-- Won summary judgment for a U.S. financial services company in a case involving alleged misrepresentations in the sale of premium-financed insurance.
+- Won summary judgment as lead trial counsel for a U.S. financial services company in a case involving alleged misrepresentations in the sale of premium-financed insurance.
 (2019)

 - Won a U.S. arbitration as lead trial counsel for a global pharmaceutical company in a patent licensing dispute with the manufacturer of diagnostic technology.
 The arbitration resulted in a complete victory for the client after four days of hearing before three arbitrators.
 (2018)